Child Travel Consent Letter (Australia)

 What to Include in Your Child Travel Consent Letter (Australia)

-A comprehensive Australian Child Travel Consent Letter must include several key elements to be accepted by airlines, Australian Border Force, and foreign immigration authorities.
+A thorough Australian Child Travel Consent Letter must include several key elements to be accepted by airlines, Australian Border Force, and foreign immigration authorities.

 The child's details must be stated precisely, including their full legal name (exactly as it appears on the passport), date of birth, nationality, Australian passport number, and passport expiry date.
 Any discrepancy between the name in the consent letter and the name in the passport may cause problems at the border.